murewaashiru/payment-service-integrations/README.md

 | Paystack        | Online   | Africa        |
 | PayPal          | Online   | North America |

-## How to Install and run the application

-- Clone the application.
-In each of the folders, run the following commands
-- Run `npm install`
-- Run `cp .env.example .env` to create the .env variables and fill them
-- Run `npm run dev` to start development server
+## Note

-NOTE: This repo is simply a guide.
-It does NOT include
+This repo is simply a guide.
+It does NOT include:

 1. Integrating to all the APIs of the service providers
 2. Interacting with a database